marcossantanaioc/gnn-from-scratch/README.md

 # GNN From Scratch 🧠🧪
-Implementing Graph Neural Networks for Molecular Machine Learning
+Implementing Graph Neural Networks from scratch.

 This repository contains **from-scratch implementations** of foundational Graph Neural Networks (GNNs) described in the literature, with a focus on molecular property prediction.
 Each model is implemented in PyTorch, using minimal dependencies and emphasizing clarity and reproducibility.